MingchenXia/home/readme.md

     <summary>Details</summary>
     <ul>
       <li>The first year was spent at <a href="https://www.imj-prg.fr">IMJ-PRG</a> peace and calm, mentored by <a href="http://sebastien.boucksom.perso.math.cnrs.fr">Sébastien Boucksom</a>.
 This year, I applied for the <a href="https://carrieres.cnrs.fr/concours-externes-des-chercheurs-h-f/">CNRS position</a> without getting an interview.</li>
-      <li>The second year was characterised by the <em>de facto</em> homeless status and <a href="France.md">endless conflicts</a> with the french government.
+      <li>The second year was characterised by the <em>de facto</em> homeless status and endless conflicts with the french government.
 This year, I applied for the CNRS position again without getting an interview and decided to leave France forever.</li>
       <li>From December 2024 to May 2025, I was at Chalmers Tekniska Högskola again.</li>
     </ul>
   </details>